DAppBoard/dappboard-documentation/README.md

 Everything you see (sources, documentation) is published under the MIT License.

 We invite you to use our work and contribute.
-If you use our tools or some of our data: feel free to tell it to the world!
+If you use our tools or some of our data, feel free to tell it to the world!